sveltejs/rfcs/text/0000-declarative-actions.md

 <div use:parametersExample data:fontSizePixels>1 argument</div>
 ```

+EDIT | 30-09-2021

+## Implementation

+As for (Pinzhorn's suggestion)[https://github.com/sveltejs/rfcs/pull/41#issuecomment-924762831], Svelte should be able to compile Declarative Actions to imperative actions.
+From there, Declarative Actions would be usable as any other action.
+Both as a function or with `use:`.
+This would also mean 100% backwards compatibility and we would have the ability to mix n' match both types of actions.
+Declarative actions wouldn't need to replace the current ones.

+EDIT | END

 ## How we teach this

 We should teach this roughly the same as we teach Components with Slots.
 Though `<target />` "only accepts one child", since the action is applied with a directive, therefore it can alias to said child.